lucasmalara/my-golf-club/README.md

   gh repo clone lucasmalara/my-golf-club
 ```

-3. Open main directory of a project
+3. Open the main directory of a project

 ```shell
   cd my-golf-club
 ```

-> Name of this directory is inherited from this repository name.
+> The Name of this directory is inherited from this repository name.

 4. Run with Gradle: